 The LGBT+ Officer represents any sexuality-related or gender identity needs of students at Imperial and works to stop any discrimination against the LGBT+ community at Imperial.
-They work with IQ which is the LGBT+ society, and Imperial 600, which is the College's LGBT+ staff network.
+They work with IQ, the LGBT society, and Imperial 600, College's LGBT staff network.

-To find out more about the role, you can contact the current LGBT+ Officer, Jehna Devraj, on icu-lgbt@imperial.ac.uk.
+To find out more about the role, you can contact the current LGBT+ Officer at icu-lgbt@imperial.ac.uk.